-(iv) Period
+(ii) Period

-He/she shall not be entitled in any one year to leave in excess of two weeks ordinary working time, plus unused sick leave accrued during previous years with the same employer.
-Provided that during the first three months of employment, sick leave shall accrue on the basis of 6.33 hours for each completed calendar month of service with the employer.
+An employee shall not be entitled in any one year to leave in excess of two weeks ordinary working time, plus unused personal leave accrued during previous years with the same employer.
+Provided that during the first three months of employment, personal leave shall accrue on the basis of 6.33 hours for each completed calendar month of service with the employer.

-(b) Leave Cumulative
+(d) Leave Cumulative

-Sick leave shall be cumulative from year to year; and any unused sick leave shall be credited to the employee without diminution of subsequent year entitlements.
+Personal leave shall be cumulative from year to year; and any unused personal leave shall be credited to the employee without diminution of subsequent year entitlements.

-(c) Not Payable upon Termination
+(e) Not Payable upon Termination

-An employer shall not be required to make payment in respect of accumulated sick leave credits to an employee upon termination of employment.
+An employer shall not be required to make payment in respect of accumulated personal leave credits to an employee upon termination of employment.